subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 "Try to infer the meaning of the word based on its neighbors" - Many amongst us have heard this during our elementary reading classes.

 In sequential features, in addition to individual elements, the relationship among the elements carries a lot of information.
-This relationship is commonly called the context.
+This relationship is called the context.

 - In the sentence "premature optimization is the root cause